AngelosSfyrakis/UTF-8-Validator/README.md

 # UTF-8-Validator
-Developed as a assignment for the Introduction to Programming class at the National Kapodistrian University of Athens by Angelos Sfyrakis.
+Developed as an assignment for the Introduction to Programming class at the National Kapodistrian University of Athens by Angelos Sfyrakis.

 # What is UTF-8- ?